Oshin: Early years in Yamagata

-Working at Kagaya
+Working at Kaga-ya

 Upon her return, Oshin is once again sent out to work as a babysitter, this time to Kaga-ya in Sakata.
 Things do not start well because of Oshin's association with the deserter, Shunsaku.
-She also clashes with Kayo, the family's eldest daughter and designated heir, who is the same age as her.
+She also clashes with Kayo, the family's eldest daughter and designated heir, who is the same age as she.
 But the matriarch and owner of Kaga-ya, Mrs. Yashiro, views Oshin as a role model to make Kayo more sensible and less like a spoilt child.
-Kayo resents this but they eventually become good friends.
-Mrs. Yashiro sees the potential in Oshin and personally trains her in reading, writing and arithmetic using the abacus.
+Kayo resents this, but they eventually become good friends.
+Mrs. Yashiro sees the potential in Oshin and personally trains her in reading, writing, and arithmetic using the abacus.
 Kayo's mother is unhappy with the attention Oshin receives, feeling that it is socially out of place for a servant.
-However, she accepts Oshin into the family when Oshin saves Kayo from a falling electricity pole.
+However, she accepts Oshin into the family when Oshin saves Kayo from a falling utility pole.

 Oshin stays at Kaga-ya for eight years until she turns 16.
 During this time, she is loved by everyone, including her co-workers.
-In the interim, Oshin's beloved grandmother dies and the kind Mrs. Yashiro sends Oshin back home in time to spend the last moments with her dying grandmother.
+In the interim, Oshin's beloved grandmother dies, and the kind Mrs. Yashiro sends Oshin back home in time to spend the last moments with her dying grandmother.
 Her death steels Oshin's resolve to make something out of her life and to no longer be poor.

-One day, a mysterious man, Kota Takakura, visits Sakata.
-While Oshin is looking for Kayo, who was at the beach, Kota uses Oshin as a foil, as his girlfriend, to elude the police.
-Kayo and Oshin's lives are changed by this man, the son of a wealthy landowner and an idealist, who is a strong follower of socialism and wants to better the lives of the indebted sharecroppers through political agitation and land reforms.
-Kota reveals to Oshin his political mobilization efforts and wins her over with his idealism and passion.
-Unfortunately, both Kayo and Oshin fall in love with Kota; Kota does not reciprocate Kayo's love, feeling that it is simply an infatuation as he feels something special with Oshin.
+One day, a mysterious man, Kōta Takakura, visits Sakata.
+While Oshin is looking for Kayo, who was at the beach, Kōta uses Oshin as a foil as his girlfriend to elude the police.
+Kayo and Oshin's lives are changed by this man, the son of a wealthy landowner and an idealist who is a strong follower of socialism, and wants to better the lives of the indebted sharecroppers through political agitation and land reforms.
+Kōta reveals to Oshin his political mobilization efforts and wins her over with his idealism and passion.
+Unfortunately, both Kayo and Oshin fall in love with Kōta; however, Kōta does not reciprocate Kayo's love, feeling that it is simply an infatuation, while he has declared his love for Oshin.

-In the meantime, Mrs. Yashiro trains Oshin in the tea ceremony and other feminine arts to boost her chances of marrying well.
-She attempts to set Oshin up with the second son of a wealthy Sakata family.
-But the match falls through because of Oshin's secret love for Kota.
-Kayo, who has grown up to be passionate about painting and literature, has no interest to take over Kaga-ya, nor in the feminine arts to improve her marriage prospects.
+In the meantime, Mrs. Yashiro trains Oshin in the Japanese tea ceremony and other feminine arts to boost her chances of marrying well.
+She attempts to set Oshin up with the second son of a wealthy Sakata family, but the match falls through because of Oshin's secret love for Kōta.
+Kayo, who has grown up to be passionate about painting and literature, has no interest in taking over Kaga-ya, nor in the feminine arts to improve her marriage prospects.
 She believes in marrying the man she loves.
-A rebellious Kayo leaves home on the day she was supposed to meet her prospective husband, fleeing to Tokyo with a reluctant Kota.
-Heartbroken and feeling troubled by Kayo's decision to run away from home, and unable to reveal the truth to the Kaga family about Kota, a guilt-stricken Oshin decides to leave Kaga-ya and return home.
+A rebellious Kayo leaves home on the day she was to meet her prospective husband, fleeing to Tokyo with a reluctant Kōta.
+Heartbroken and feeling troubled by Kayo's decision to run away from home, and unable to reveal the truth to the Kaga-ya family about Kōta, a guilt-stricken Oshin decides to leave Kaga-ya and return home.